 Recently, I’ve been writing quite a bit about writing, providing some explanations about why I write what I write.
 I’ve even got an upcoming podcast appearance talking a lot about my background and history in relation to my works of fiction.

 In the case of my short story collection Rides From Strangers, I usually talk about why I wrote what I wrote.
-When an author writes a story, it sometimes requires personal experience.
+When an author writes a short story, it sometimes requires personal experience.
 Not to say that these works of mine are autobiographical by any means, but there are certain things I have either done, or at least felt, that inform the work.

 In Rides From Strangers, the stories are all different, but they have some common themes.
-The main themes that run through these short stories are the human need for fulfillment through relationships, and how people often get burned even as they seek solace from others.
+The main themes that run through these pieces are the human need for fulfillment through relationships, and how people often get burned even as they seek solace from others.
 Regardless, that need for connection leads people to keep trying—whether through sex, marriage, friendship, or some other relationship.

 The Need for Connection